 Traditional discounts are often short-lived and disconnected from the employee's long-term financial health.
 A Health-to-Wealth incentive, by contrast, is:

-1. Automatic: No forms to fill out, no reimbursements to chase.
-The system tracks 75+ preventive actions and funds accounts behind the scenes.
+- Automatic: No forms, no chasing.
+The system tracks 75+ preventive actions and funds accounts automatically.

-4. Inimitable: Patented methods tie health actions to retirement contributions, making it hard for competitors to copy.
+- Inimitable: Patented methods tie health actions to retirement, making it tough for competitors to copy.

 What Employers Should Ask When Evaluating Incentives